-This hybrid has been produced many times in captivity and is also common in a natural setting, particularly in India.
+Dog-jackal hybrids have been produced many times in captivity and are also common in a natural setting, particularly in India.
 Natural contact between golden jackals and dogs occurs in Africa, Asia, and southeastern Europe.
-The hybrids are partially fertile in both sexes.
+Dog-jackal hybrids are partially fertile in both sexes.

 The cross is reversible, but is more easily obtained when the mother is a jackal.
 Jackal characteristics predominate in F₁ hybrids.
 The fertility of these hybrids has been known at least since the time of Buffon.
 Darwin (1868, vol. 1, p.
 32), too, mentioned their fertility.